fenfics/Employee-Attrition-Prediction/README.md

 * `0` = No Attrition
 * `1` = Attrition

-The optimal value of K is selected using 5-Fold Cross-Validation.
+The K value is selected using 5-Fold Cross-Validation, and the model is evaluated using classification metrics.

 ### Naive Bayes

-Naive Bayes is used as another classification model for predicting employee attrition and comparing its performance with KNN.
+Naive Bayes is being developed as another classification model for predicting employee attrition.
+Its results will be used for comparison with the KNN model.

 ## Evaluation